Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Performance Evaluation of DCEA

-For our performance study, we focus on evaluations of \gls{tpm} and \gls{vtpm} using both \gls{cvm} and bare-metal access within \gls{gcp}, hosted by OVH in the Canada region (based on public IP).
+For our performance study of $T_{Quote_{vTPM}}$, we focus on evaluations of \gls{tpm} and \gls{vtpm} using both \gls{cvm} and bare-metal access within \gls{gcp}, hosted by OVH in the Canada region (based on public IP).
 We use a classical KVM-based \gls{kvm} instance and a single-tenant HW host.
-In each environment, we execute 500 consecutive operations against the platform’s root-of-trust.
-We run two operations - signing and quote generation.
-For both setups, we set up the required key materials, e.g., \gls{ak}.
-We interact with the (v)\glspl{tpm} using the \texttt{tpm2-tools}.
+In each environment, we execute 500 consecutive operations against the platform’s root of trust.
+We operate in two areas: signing and quote generation.
+For both setups, we prepared the required key material, e.g., \gls{ak}.
+We interact with (v)\glspl{tpm} using the \texttt{tpm2-tools}.
 Firstly, signing, for which we generate a plain text of \SI{64}{\byte}, which is sent to the \gls{tpm} before signing.
 When we issue quote requests, they read \gls{pcr} 0–7 before signing.
 The signature is over a hash value of individual \gls{pcr} values.
 We focus on SHA384, which matches the default hash function of Intel \gls{tdx}, and respective \gls{td}'s quote.
 The end-to-end time is measured before the function is called and after it returns the response from \gls{tpm}.